Track 404 Pages in GA4: Why 39% Get Missed Silently

 Paste a title to see whether the standard GA4 + GTM trigger would catch it.

 For sites with empty titles or homepage-equivalent titles, no regex helps.
-Those sites need server-side instrumentation: a dataLayer push from inside the 404 template, or an explicit flag set by the page that renders.
-Which is most of the value of building auto-detection into the tracker itself, instead of bolting it on with GTM.
+Those sites need server-side instrumentation: a dataLayer push from inside the 404 template, or an explicit flag set by the page when it renders.
+That's most of the case for building auto-detection into the tracker itself, instead of bolting it on with GTM.

 What auto-detection at the tracker layer looks like

-The override fixes those.
+The override closes those.
 In your 404 template, set:

 <script>